Astro Photography Tool for Camera Control

 Why Astrophotographers Use Camera Control Software

-- framing your target
+- Easy framing and target re-centering

-- automatic dithering
+- Support for guided dithering

 CCD Flats Aid